 An example of this is the French publisher Le Monde.
-Around 37% of the articles produced are reserved for subscribers only (figure from 2018, according to digiday.com).
+Around 37% of articles produced are considered 'premium' and are reserved for subscribers only (figure from 2018, according to digiday.com).
 Without subscription, a reader will be cut off after a few paragraphs and presented with the paywall.

 ‘The rest is reserved for subscribers’ - Le Monde’s paywall cuts you off with their paywall on premium content.

-Premium content is given a yellow tag and placed next to free articles, highlighting Le Monde’s value proposition to readers.
+Premium content is given a yellow tag and placed next to free articles, highlighting the value in subscribing to readers.

-With a metered paywall, all content needs to be paid for, but a reader will be able to access a small number of articles within a certain period, e.g. a month.
-Publishers will generally tighten their article limit over time to encourage subscription.
+With a metered paywall, all content needs to be paid for, but a non-subscriber will be able to access a limited number of articles within a certain period for free, e.g. 3 articles a month.
+Publishers will generally tighten their limit over time to encourage subscription.

-The New York Times has a metered paywall, which arguably saved the newspaper from a crisis.
+The New York Times has a metered paywall, which arguably saved the newspaper from failure.
 Launched in 2011, it was one of the first of its kind and, with its success in monetizing online, led the way for other online publishers to ask readers to pay for content in the digital era.
-Readers without a New York Times subscription will only be able to read up to 5 free articles per month, a number which has significantly decreased from the original 20 in 2011.

-They’ve additionally integrated a register wall, asking users to register on their site in exchange for one article.
+They’ve additionally integrated a registration wall into the user journey towards subscription, asking users to register on their site in exchange for one article.

 The Financial Times is well-known for utilizing a hard paywall, doing so successfully for 18 years thanks to the unique content focus and specific target audience.
 Interestingly, however, FT relaxed its paywall during the coronavirus pandemic to capitalize from the surge of online users during lockdown.
 This allowed readers to sample its premium content that has always been known as too good to not be paid for, leading to FT reaching its end-of-year subscription goals within 3 months.

-Unlike the rigid paywall systems that we’ve seen so far, a dynamic paywall segments your audience and allows a publisher to create different paywall journeys for each type of reader.
-It is a highly data-driven paywall strategy that recognizes that there is no one-size-fits-all system for every individual user.
-Importantly, the audience can be segmented based on any variant chosen by the publisher, such as propensity to subscribe (user profile), device being used or type of content (context).
+Unlike the rigid paywall systems that we’ve seen so far, a dynamic paywall segments your audience and allows a publisher to create different paywall journeys for each type of user.
+It is a highly data-driven strategy that recognizes that there is no one-size-fits-all system for every individual user.
+Importantly, the audience can be segmented based on any variant chosen by the publisher, such as propensity to subscribe (level of engagement), device used, location or type of content.

 This paywall arguably gives you the greatest chance of converting the most readers as each individual can be presented with a paywall that is suited to their behavior and propensity to subscribe.
 For example, showing a volatile reader a hard paywall as soon as they enter your site will likely turn them away for good.
-If, however, you tempt them with a free article if they sign up to your newsletter, and another if they fill out a questionnaire, then they might be more inclined to subscribe as you’ve been able to show what content you have to offer.
+If, however, you tempt them with a free article if they sign up to your newsletter, and another if they create a free account, then they might be more inclined to subscribe as you’ve been able to show what content you have to offer.

 Why employ a Paywall?